Sneha-a10/ArTaleStudios/README.md

     pip install -r requirements.txt
     ```

-4.  **Create a `.env` file** in the `ArTaleStudios1/model1` directory and add the following environment variables with your API keys and secrets:
+4.  **Create a `.env` file** in the `ArTaleStudios` directory and add the following environment variables with your API keys and secrets:
     ```
     GEMINI_API_KEY=your_gemini_api_key
     ELEVENLABS_API_KEY=your_elevenlabs_api_key